erinosb/batchAverageWigs/README.md

 ##### USAGE
 ```
 ./batchAverageWigs [options] metafile.txt chromfile.txt
+    -M | --Maxview      An option to specify maximum view height in the custom track info.
+Default is 20.
+    -m | --minview      An option to specify minimum view height in the custom track info.
+Default is 0.
+    -o | --outpath      An output directory.
+Default is to sent output to the local directory.
     -u | --uppath       URL address to provide to UCSC genome browser specifying the ftp/http address of the final .bw file
     -w | --keepWigs     An option to retain the temporary NAME_avg.wig files.
 Default will delete these files and retain only .bw files
 ```

 ##### INPUT